Prototype-based programming: Concatenation

 In concatenative prototyping - the approach implemented by the Kevo programming language - there are no visible pointers or links to the original prototype from which an object is cloned.
 The prototype (parent) object is copied rather than linked to and there is no delegation.
 As a result, changes to the prototype will not be reflected in cloned objects.
+Incidentally, the Cosmos programming language achieves the same through the use of persistent data structures.

 The main conceptual difference under this arrangement is that changes made to a prototype object are not automatically propagated to clones.
 This may be seen as an advantage or disadvantage.
 (However, Kevo does provide additional primitives for publishing changes across sets of objects based on their similarity — so-called family resemblances or clone family mechanism — rather than through taxonomic origin, as is typical in the delegation model.)
 It is also sometimes claimed that delegation-based prototyping has an additional disadvantage in that changes to a child object may affect the later operation of the parent.
 However, this problem is not inherent to the delegation-based model and does not exist in delegation-based languages such as JavaScript, which ensure that changes to a child object are always recorded in the child object itself and never in parents (i.e. the child's value shadows the parent's value rather than changing the parent's value).

 In simplistic implementations, concatenative prototyping will have faster member lookup than delegation-based prototyping (because there is no need to follow the chain of parent objects), but will conversely use more memory (because all slots are copied, rather than there being a single slot pointing to the parent object).
 More sophisticated implementations can avoid this problem, however, although trade-offs between speed and memory are required.
 For example, systems with concatenative prototyping can use a copy-on-write implementation to allow for behind-the-scenes data sharing — and such an approach is indeed followed by Kevo.
 Conversely, systems with delegation-based prototyping can use caching to speed up data lookup.